Jaganpro/BashSetup/README.md

 ### Environment Variables (Setup in MAC OS)

-1. What are Environment Variables ?
+1. What are Environment Variables?
 Environment Variables are global system variables accessible by process running under the Operating System (OS).
 They are useful to store system-wide values such as Directories to search the executable programs (PATH)

 2. How to Print all the Environment Variables in Mac OS?